IsseiMori/netlify-resume/content/publication/face-models-how-good-does-my-data-need-to-be/index.md

   constructed from an existing high quality dataset.
 A morphable face model is then used to reconstruct 3D faces.
 By comparing to ground truth, an analysis of the relative error between different data types is obtained.
+summary: 'We have quantified and analyzed the base-line reconstruction accuracy of a face model as a function of source data type commonly used in the domain.'
 draft: false
 featured: false
 url_pdf: 'https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9506668'